Check out footage from the 'Meet Me In The Bathroom' New York City premiere

 — Erica Campbell (@ericacxmpbell) October 31, 2022

-“[The film] drops you into that time, it’s a time capsule really,” Lovelace said, pointing to their decision to not include “talking heads” in the documentary. “[We wanted] to keep it in the moment, and make it feel like it was back then, to feel what it was like to be in New York during that time.”
+“[The film] drops you into that time, it’s a time capsule really,” Lovelace said, pointing to their decision not to include “talking heads” narrating the documentary, but to tell the story through archival footage. “[We wanted] to keep it in the moment, and make it feel like it was back then, to feel what it was like to be in New York during that time.”

 The directors also discussed having “no idea” about what archival footage existed before they started the film, calling it a “dangerous way to start”.